makerplane/canfix-spec/README.rst

-This is the Specification Document for the CAN-FIX communication protocol.
+This is the Specification Document for the CAN-FiX communication protocol.

 FIX is an acronym for Flight Information eXchange.
 It is a set of protocol specifications for exchanging information between aircraft avionics and flight